opengisch/QField-docs/documentation/how-to/search.en.md

 ![type:video](https://player.vimeo.com/video/499566922)

-### Search in value list
+### Search in value relation and relation reference widget

-It is possible to search value in a value list using the magnifying glass next to the field.
+It is possible to search value in a *value relation* or *relation reference* widget using the magnifying glass next to the field.

 ![type:video](https://player.vimeo.com/video/604661919)

-To be able to use the "completer" the widget has to be configured to Auto-complete Values.
+#### Autocompleter
+In the *value relation* widget you even can use the "completer" functionality.
+You have to activate it in the widget settings.

 ### Search in layers